ogarraux/california-vaccine-record-reader/README.md

 ## Usage
 0. Obtain your vaccine record from the California Department of Public Health: https://myvaccinerecord.cdph.ca.gov/.
 Save the QR code image.
-1. Setup Python environment.  virtualenv venv; source venv/bin/activate; pip install -r requirements.txt
+1. Setup Python environment:  virtualenv venv; source venv/bin/activate; pip install -r requirements.txt
-2. ./ca-health-card-to-text.py <path to the saved QR code image>
+2. Run script: ./ca-health-card-to-text.py <path to the saved QR code image>

-Note: The Smart Health Card QR codes contain data, and a signature to verify the data is correct.
+Note: The Smart Health Card QR codes contain data and a signature to verify the data is correct.
 This script just displays the data - it does not attempt to validate it.
-So, if you wanted to actually validate a health card, you would need to do more than this.
+So, if you wanted to actually validate a health card, this would be insufficient.

 ## So what *is* stored in the QR code after all?
 Slightly more information than the vaccine record page shows in text, but nothing super exciting: